ceumicrodata/mETL/README.md

 	A practical rimer on how to make your life easier on ETL processes - even without writing loader code.

+3. [Extract, Transform, Load using mETL](https://speakerdeck.com/bfaludi/extract-transform-load-using-metl) - Bence Faludi (@bfaludi), PyData '14, Berlin

+	Presentation was published at PyData '14 conference in Berlin.
+Novice level training to help you learn and use mETL in your daily work.
+You can check the [video](https://www.youtube.com/watch?v=NOGXdKbB-gQ) as well.

 ### Tutorials